digdir/dialogporten/README.md

 ## Deployment

 This repository contains code for both infrastructure and applications.
-Configurations for infrastructure is located in `.azure/infrastructure`.
+Configurations for infrastructure are located in `.azure/infrastructure`.
 Application configuration is in `.azure/applications`.

 ### Deployment process